 The Ssum is an Otome mobile game developed by Cheritz, supposed to come out in 2018, postponed different times, released as closed Beta for Malaysia and India Countries (closed off at the end of 2019) and remained on hold for over 4 years of development.
 On August 17th 2022, Cheritz has launched the finished product.
 The Korean Company has created a few successful titles such as Dandelion – Wishes brought to you, Nameless and Mystic Messenger.
 Is The Ssum: Forbidden Lab up to fans’ expectations?

-Although the Beta was only available for a few selected Countries, an APK version of the app could be downloaded and played regularly from every part of the world, as the text and subtitles had been translated from Korean to English already.
+Although the Beta was only available for a few selected Countries, many people could retrieve an online copy of the app as the text and subtitles had been translated from Korean to English already.
 When Cheritz declared the Beta would be terminated, the team also confirmed the full game was going to happen soon and they told their fans to stay tuned for its announcement on Social Media.
 However, for over 2 years they have gone radio silent, with no official statement about the game as only general Mystic Messenger updates were posted instead.
 Fans have messaged them time and time again and only received automated replies about The Ssum being still in development, reason why any information about it was classified and could not be revealed to the public.
 Everyone’s hope was slowly decreasing until Cheritz came back in Februrary this year to finally announce the game has been developed in secret and it was ready to come out in Spring.

 Unfortunately, The Ssum got postponed again from April to May, from May to June, then to the ‘second half of 2022’ (the official word was that they wanted to perfect the game first, then they had to deal with vacancy also caused by COVID-19).
 On August 17th, to everyone’s surprise, The Ssum: Forbidden Lab finally launched.